Collapsing has a range of causes. Usually it’s because a person has fainted, and they recover quickly, but it can be due to something more serious.

 What causes a collapse?

-Fainting occurs when your heart rate drops and the blood vessels widen.
-This causes blood to pool in the legs, meaning less blood reaches your brain.
+Fainting occurs when the heart rate drops and the blood vessels widen.
+This causes blood to pool in the legs, meaning less blood reaches the brain.
 Fainting is also called syncope.
 It can be caused by triggers that include heat, standing for a long time, seeing blood, or a shock.
 It can also happen when you stand up quickly, especially if you are tired, dehydrated or have low blood pressure or low blood sugar.

 Very occasionally, people collapse without losing consciousness — their muscles just give way.
 This can happen due to problems with generalised weakness and frailty, a problem with the heart or brain, a seizure or an issue affecting the inner ear.

-Other, more serious, casues of collapse include:
+Other, more serious, causes of collapse include: